 - fleeting anal spasms (Proctalgia fugax), and

 more constant muscle spasms (Levator ani syndrome)

-- Many other infrequent causes of rectal pain are cancers or foreign bodies.
+- Many other infrequent causes of rectal pain are cancers, some prostate

 - Rectal pain usually varies according to

 its underlying cause; for example, hemorrhoids usually cause mild or moderate

 discomfort, while anal fissures can cause a tearing or knife-like sharp pain.

 - If you experience rectal pain without

 health-care professional, however, go to an Emergency Department if you are

 increasing severity of pain and/or the pain is spreading, or